 Some countries have embraced privatisation more than others.
 For example, the entire UK water market has been privatised, whereas other governments still manage most of their water resources.
 Some countries prefer to let private companies manage the entire network, while others prefer public-private partnerships.
 Understanding that each country follows a different regulatory system is as important as understanding the investment profile of individual stocks.

 Water utilities are generally part of a stable and much less volatile sector.
 This is what makes them particularly suitable for long-term investors and position traders.

 Another major benefit of water utilities is their abundant dividends.
 That is why investors should always pay close attention to stock dividend policies and calculate the dividend yield to identify whether a stock is overvalued or not.
 Read more about the best dividend stocks to invest in here.

 There are multiple ways to invest in water.
-You can buy shares of companies that produce water-related equipment, such as pumps, meters and filters, invest in water utilities and environmental companies that clean, purify or distribute water, and trade ETFs , CFDs and spread betting on the price movements of this asset.
+You can buy shares of companies that produce water-related equipment, such as pumps, meters and filters, invest in water utilities and environmental companies that clean, purify or distribute water, and trade ETFs, CFDs and spread bet on the price movements of these assets.
 Read on to discover our different products.